UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 1 - Create, setup and configure two identity providers/Start/ReadMe.md

 3. Connect to your VM using RDP and logon with the supplied admin credentials.
 4. Open a PowerShell (PS) prompt.
 5. Type `Invoke-Item 'C:\Program Files\Docker\Docker\Docker Desktop.exe'` to start **Docker Desktop** - *Ignore warnings about depricated versions of Windows or failing to start Docker*.
+6. Accept the Licence Agreement and press `Install`.

 ### Other Configs